KiriHans/KiriHans/README.md

 🛠️ Proficient in HTML, CSS, TypeScript, Angular, Python, and SQL.

 ## Find Me
 📫 Connect with me on LinkedIn at www.linkedin.com/in/stevenrojas09 to discover more about my professional journey and potential collaboration opportunities.
-Looking forward to connecting and contributing to impactful projects!